canonical/brand-store-documentation/create-ubuntu-core-image.rst

 .. note::

-    You may need to initilise LXD with `lxd init --auto` before proceeding with some of the following steps.
+    You may need to initialise LXD with `lxd init --auto` before proceeding with some of the following steps.

 Creating the gadget snap
 ------------------------